Five Articles of Remonstrance: Article 1 – Conditional election

-This article rejects the concept that election into Christ is unconditional.
-Rather, this article asserts that election is conditional upon faith in Christ, and that God elects to salvation those He knows beforehand will have faith in Him.
+This article asserts that election is conditional upon faith in Christ, and that God elects to salvation those He knows beforehand will have faith in Him.
+It rejects the concept that election into Christ is unconditional.

 Article 2 – Unlimited atonement

-This article rejects the concept of limited atonement, which asserts that Christ only died for those God chooses to be saved.
 This article asserts that Christ died for all, but that salvation is limited to those who believe in Christ.
+It rejects the concept of limited atonement, which asserts that Christ only died for those God chooses to be saved.

 Article 3 – Total depravity

-This article affirms the total depravity of man, that man is unable to do the will of God, and cannot save himself, apart from the grace of God.
+This article affirms the total depravity of man, that man is unable to do the will of God, and cannot save himself, unless free will being spiritually enabled by the prevenient grace of God.

-Article 4 – Prevenient grace
+Article 4 – Prevenient grace and resistible grace

-This article rejects the concept of irresistible grace, contending that mankind has the free will to resist to the prevenient grace of God.
+This article asserts that once God's prevenient grace has enabled a man to believe, man can resist God's grace by exercising his free will.
+It rejects the idea that justifying grace is irresistible.

 Article 5 – Conditional preservation of the saints

 This article rather than outright rejecting the notion of perseverance of the saints, argues that it may be conditional upon the believer remaining in Christ.
 The writers explicitly stated that they were not sure on this point, and that further study was needed.

 Sometime between 1610, and the official proceeding of the Synod of Dort (1618), the Remonstrants became fully persuaded in their minds that the Scriptures taught that a true believer was capable of falling away from faith and perishing eternally as an unbeliever.
-They formalized their views in "The Opinion of the Remonstrants" (1618), and later in Remonstrant Confession (1621).
+They formalized their views in "The Opinion of the Remonstrants" (1618), which was their official position during the Synod of Dort.
+They later expressed this same view in the Remonstrant Confession (1621).